Surgically assisted rapid palatal expansion

 Surgically assisted rapid palatal expansion (SARPE), also known as surgically assisted rapid maxillary expansion (SARME), is a technique in the field of orthodontics which is used to expand the maxillary arch.
 This technique is a combination of both Oral and Maxillofacial Surgery and Orthodontics.
 This procedure is primarily done in adult patients whose maxillary sutures are fused and cannot be expanded via other techniques.

 History

-Orthodontic expansion was first described by Emersen Angell about 145 years ago.
+Orthodontic expansion was first described by Emersen Angell in the 1860s.
 Kole in 1959 was the first person to speak about the procedure of corticotomy in adults with maxillary constriction.
 Brown first described the surgical technique for SARPE in 1938.
 Steinhauser first described the technique involving the segmental left/right split of maxilla along with placement of the graft in 1972.